I-69 Patoka River Bridge

 Crossing the Patoka River.

 INSIDE THE PROJECT

-This $35 million Design-Build bridge project was the last project to be completed before the opening of 67 new miles of I-69 in November 2012.
-The project involved the construction of twin 4,400-foot long bridges over the Patoka River, while overcoming months of sustained flooding, working in variable rock depths in a seismic zone, and adhering to strict environmental standards.
+This $35 million Design-Build bridge project was the last project to be completed before the opening of 67-miles of I-69.
+The project involved the construction of twin 4,400-foot-long bridges over the Patoka River while overcoming months of sustained flooding, working in variable rock depths in a seismic zone, and adhering to strict environmental standards.
 Access challenges included maintaining stable work roads in a floodplain during one of the wettest years on record.

 Award Winner: Merit Award – ACEC 2015